 Created in 2014 by Chris Willow, SPP initially served as an internal tool that facilitated managing a video production agency selling productized services.
 The solution has been shared with a wider public and turned out to be a hit.

 Right now, SPP customers use it to deal with client management, payments, taking care of their invoices, affiliate partnerships, and most importantly – setting up their productized services, either one-time or recurring ones.

 SPP made sure that their order forms are as easy to create as possible with their drag & drop editor.
-The whole thing is pretty intuitive, all you have to do is think of the purpose of the Order Form you’re currently creating and add appropriate fields and rules by dragging them from the right-hand panel.
+The whole thing is pretty intuitive, all you have to do is think of the purpose for the order form you’re currently creating and add appropriate fields and rules by dragging them from the right-hand panel.

-So we’ve gone with an order form for general and support-related inquiries first.
+So we’ve gone with a form for general and support-related inquiries first.
 A form that every agency should have so that their clients feel welcomed to ask any questions.